jbbfreitas/liquibase/README.md

-![Conteúdo do arquivo databasechangelog](changeLog_img.png) Figura 1 - Conteúdo do arquivo databasechangelog]:
+![Conteúdo do arquivo databasechangelog](changeLog_img.png) Figura 1 - Conteúdo da tabela `databasechangelog`